Child in Need Plans and Reviews

 The relevant social worker should discuss potential attendees for the Planning Meeting with the child and the parents/carers prior to arrangements being made for the meeting.

-It will be important that an appropriate venue suitable for the child and his or her family are used for the meeting.
+It will be important that an appropriate venue suitable for the child and their family are used for the meeting.
 Consideration must be given to transport, timing and any child care issues.
 Where a child is attending a meeting and is of school age the meeting should be held outside of school time, wherever possible.

 The first Planning Meeting will usually be chaired by the social worker's line manager.